What is affiliate management and what are the benefits for businesses and affiliates?

 How do you go about tracking affiliate marketing activity and performance?

-The groundwork for affiliate marketing was laid by merchants who wanted to have a new type of Internet marketing channel, one that allowed them to track which promotions were generating sales and which ones were not.
+The groundwork for affiliate marketing was laid by merchants who wanted a new type of Internet marketing channelΒ that allowed them to track which promotions were generating sales and which were not.

-Early email marketing software programs, for example, did not allow merchants to fully track which links were clicked on and whether or not any sales were being made after that click.
-Affiliate networks solve this issue, allowing merchants to track their affiliates’ activities and commissions easily.
-Whatโs more: affiliate management platforms like these networks allow both the affiliate and the advertiser to view all their channels in one place, as to easily spot which ones are bringing in the most visitors, conversions, and, of course, money.
+For example, early email marketing software programs did not allow merchants to fully track which links were clicked on and whether any sales were made after that click.
+Affiliate networks solve this issue, allowing merchants to easily track their affiliates’ activities and commissions.
+What’s more, affiliate management platforms like these networks allow the affiliate and the advertiser to view all their channels in one place to spot, which brings in the most visitors, conversions easily, and, of course, money.

-Affiliates can be very powerful for a brand or merchant since they typically develop a much more personal attachment to the brand and its products than most other marketing channels would.
-This makes sense: a blogger that is enthusiastic about your service and therefore is promoting it in their content is a much more loyal, dedicated, and thus effective promoter than, say, impersonal campaigns on social media or in Google.
+Affiliates can be very powerful for a brand or merchant since they typically develop a more personal attachment to the brand and its products than most other marketing channels.
+This makes sense: a blogger who is enthusiastic about your service and, therefore, is promoting it in their content is a much more loyal, dedicated, and thus influential promoter than, say, impersonal campaigns on social media or in Google.

-Affiliate marketing is a way for brands and merchants to generate business without having to spend money on advertising without results.
-You only pay after the promotion has delivered a certain result, like a sale.
-This is very different from advertising in search engines, where you need to spend a lot of money just to get people on your site.
+Affiliate marketing is a way for brands and merchants to generate business without spending money on advertising without results.
+You only pay after the promotion has delivered a specific result, like a sale.
+This differs from advertising in search engines, where you must spend a lot of money to get people on your site.

-Still, tracking the results of your campaigns and efforts remains crucial since itโs the only way to know what does and what doesnโt work, and to prioritize those campaigns and products that are going to bring your company the biggest amount of growth.
+Still, tracking the results of your campaigns and efforts remains crucial since it’s the only way to know what does and doesn’t work and to prioritize those campaigns and products that will bring your company the most significant growth.

 An affiliate program or network is a system where merchants first sign up with the affiliate network and then will be connected with affiliates who can promote their products or services.

-As we mentioned earlier: it is the intermediary between advertiser and publisher.
+As we mentioned, it is the intermediary between the advertiser and the publisher.

-The affiliate agreement will typically clarify what a merchant pays a particular affiliate when a sale is made.
+The affiliate agreement will typically clarify what a merchant pays a particular affiliate when selling.

 How do you find the best affiliates to work with?

 Affiliate management is not as difficult or expensive as you might think.
-Affiliate recruitment and promotion are much more convenient than hiring a marketer or promoter on your own team; the major difference being that you’re dealing with people who work from home and don’t require an interview, benefits packages, etc.
+Affiliate recruitment and promotion are much more convenient than hiring a marketer or promoter on your team; the significant difference is that you’re dealing with people who work from home and don’t require an interview, benefits packages, etc.

-When youโre using an affiliate network to manage your affiliates, they act as an intermediary and take care of the process of finding people to promote your offers for you.
+When you’re using an affiliate network to manage your affiliates, they act as an intermediary and take care of finding people to promote your offers for you.

-That is why many brands and merchants choose to outsource affiliate recruitment and promotion to a third-party affiliate network or agency.
-The upside of this is that the management fees are going to be far less than if you decide to manage it yourself, plus why not take advantage of their experience and reach?
-These networks typically have many publishers already lined up to start promoting your offers, which will spare you the time and effort to find them yourself.
+That is why many brands and merchants outsource affiliate recruitment and promotion to a third-party affiliate network or agency.
+The upside is that the management fees will be far less than if you decide to manage it yourself.
+Why not take advantage of their experience and reach?
+These networks typically have many publishers lined up to promote your offers, which will spare you the time and effort to find them yourself.

 Are there different affiliate networks for different types of brands and merchants?

-Yes, there are affiliate networks that cater to specific types of products or services.
+Yes, affiliate networksΒ cater to specific types of products or services.
 For example, there are affiliate programs designed just for fashion, travel, or SAAS affiliate programs, while other networks can take care of everything from pet bedding to diaper deals.
-If you find yourself in the affiliate marketing game, make sure you choose a company that specializes in what you are trying to promote.
+If you find yourself in the affiliate marketing game, choose a company that specializes in what you are trying to promote.

 What criteria do you use to determine whether or not an affiliate is a good fit for your business?

-For brands and merchants, it’s very important to find affiliates that have a proven track record of high conversion rates.
-Some affiliate networks allow their clients’ brands and merchants to choose their own affiliates based on the conversion rate, which means the brand or merchant is able to see who generates the most revenue before signing up with them.
+Finding affiliates with a proven track record of high conversion rates is significant for brands and merchants.
+Some affiliate networks allow their clients’ brands and merchants to choose their affiliates based on the conversion rate, which means the brand or merchant can see who generates the most revenue before signing up.

 If you don’t know, ask your affiliate network to provide you with some details and statistics about their affiliates.